syncfusion-content/ej2-schedule-docs/ej2-javascript/schedule/how-to/salesforce-integration.md

 ![CSP trusted sites](../images/CSP-trusted-sites.png)

-## Creating Data Model for Appointment
+## Creating data model for appointment

 To begin, navigate to the Object Manager in Salesforce and select Create followed by Custom Object.